 This blog post is part of the Random Sampling Singapore project.
 The Project aims to sample 100 places on the island of Singapore over a one year period in order to gain an unbiased and holistic view of the city state.

-CPM is the acronym Can Peter Maier, a sketchy illustrating artist I knew only through social media.
-He is drawing hilarious sketches with 2 characters- Skeletony and Ghostine.
-His name hinted to a German background, so I asked him: “Willst du bei meinem Kunstprojekt mitmachen….”
+CPM is the acronym of Can Peter Maier, a sketchy illustrating artist I knew only through social media.
+He is drawing hilarious sketches with 2 main characters- Skeletony and Ghostine.
+His name hinted to a German background, so I asked him: “Willst du bei meinem Kunstprojekt mitmachen?”
 And I was glad when he was showing interest in my art project and was happy to participate.

 He wanted to do a coordinate close to the sea and central, so I picked coordinate #29 for us.
 This coordinate is located exactly on the docking terminal of the container harbour at Tanjong Pagar.
 Very central ✅ and on seaside ✅, but not accessible ❎.
 I asked him if he wanted to walk around Marina Bay Cruise Center to have a good view on the coordinate.
 We met on a Saturday evening in January 2022.
 I was waiting on the MRT station when a youthful and dynamic guy on a skateboard was coming close to me.

 It was nice to walk with and talk to Peter.
 He is from Munich, the German town I was living before Singapore and which I consider as one of my “dahoam” (German slang word for “home”).